moyicat/moyicat.github.io/_posts/2016-08-02-graphq-videos.md

 	</div>
 </div>

-We [started]({{ site.baseurl }}/assets/video/graphiq_video_hackathon.mp4){:target="_blank"} this project in Graphiq’s first Hackathon in 2015.
-It was introduced to the public on [May 13, 2016][3]{:target="_blank"}, and now in the growing phase.
+We [started]({{ site.baseurl }}/assets/video/graphiq_video_hackathon.mp4){:target="_blank"} this project during Graphiq’s first Hackathon in 2015.
+It was introduced to the public on [May 13, 2016][3]{:target="_blank"}, and now is in the growing phase.
 We had a lot of [fun]({{ site.baseurl }}/assets/video/graphiq_video_demo.mp4){:target="_blank"} along the way.

 ### Goals

-There were two goals I want to achieve when I started making the framework for Graphiq videos:
+There were two goals I wanted to achieve when I started making the framework for Graphiq videos:

 1. The <span class="small-caps">HTML</span> structure of each slide needs to be style-agnostic, so we can control the styles and layout just by applying different <span class="small-caps">CSS</span> classes to the wrapper.
 This will make it easy for us to update video templates in the future without changing any structural code.
-2. The video should be very responsive—everything element should scale with the viewpoint and fill it up.
-It will make sure the generated video looks exactly the same as the live webpage preview.
+2. The video should be very responsive—every element should scale with the viewpoint and fill up the screen.
+This will ensure that generated video looks exactly the same as the live webpage preview.

 ### Style-agnostic Structure

-Like every popular video making application, we organize our videos as a list of slides (or clips), conceptually like this in code[^1]:
+Like every popular video-making application, we organize our videos as a list of slides (or clips), conceptually like this in code[^1]:

 {% highlight html %}
 <div class="slides">